NYC Personal Injury Lawyer » Car Accidents

 There are times when the statute of limitations can vary.
 For instance, you will have 90 days to file an administrative claim if a government agency is involved.
 Alternatively, you could have more time to act if a child was injured or if the responsible party can’t be found.

 There’s great value in contacting an experienced attorney as soon as you can after a car accident in New York City.
-Not only does it help to ensure that your right to pursue compensation is preserved, but it also gives your lawyer a chance to get a jump-start on an investigation.
+Not only does it help to ensure that your right to pursue compensation is preserved, but it also gives your attorney a chance to get a jump-start on an investigation.
 A prompt investigation can, many times, make a world of difference in how an accident claim unfolds.

 Did you recently get hurt or lose a family member in an NYC car accident due to someone else’s negligence?
 If so, you may have the right to recover compensation.
-Whether you’re fighting for insurance benefits or seeking damages from a negligent third party, it helps to have a qualified New York City car accident lawyer standing beside you.
+Whether you’re fighting for insurance benefits or seeking damages from a negligent third party, it helps to have a qualified New York City car accident attorney standing beside you.

 Related Links